truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 {{< include file="/_includes/MinIoEnterpriseConfig1.md" >}}

-The **Certificates** setting is not required for a basic configuration, but is required when setting up multi mode configurations and when MinIO will be used an immutable target for Veeam Backup and Replication.
+The **Certificates** setting is not required for a basic configuration, but is required when setting up multi mode configurations and when MinIO is used an immutable target for Veeam Backup and Replication.
 The **Certificates** dropdown list includes valid unrevoked certificates, added using **Credentials > Certificates**.

 Enter the TrueNAS server IP address and the API port number 30000 as a URL in **MinIO Server URL (API**).
 For example, http://*ipaddress*:30000.